CSHaitao/LexEval/README.md

 The data directory contains all the evaluation questions.
 The example directory contains the in-context examples in the few-shot setting.

+The following table shows the details of the tasks in CoLLaM:
 ![image](./figure/tasks.png)

+Further experimental details and analyses can be found in our paper.

 ## Contributing